sonukumarsaha/pen/README.md

 - Sending emails in the contact section.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-# Writing Side:
-- Contains all feature of Professional Profile mentioned above.
 - Contains responsive category of different kinds of quotes in Hindi Quotes section.
 - Counts and displays the number of quotes present in each category dynamically.
 - Clicking on book redirects to my books available on amazon.